-The ruling in Naveed Gulzar v.
+The ruling in N.G. v.
 State of Indiana, 19A-XP-637, sharply divided the Indiana Court of Appeals.
-In that case, Naveed Gulzar had been convicted of Class D felony theft more than 13 years ago, and he sought an expungement in 2018.
+In that case, N.G. had been convicted of Class D felony theft more than 13 years ago, and he sought an expungement in 2018.
 Expungements of Class D felonies in most cases may be granted five years after the conviction if the petitioner has not reoffended.

-“It didn’t make any sense at all,” Gaudin said of the holding in Gulzar.
+“It didn’t make any sense at all,” Gaudin said of the majority ruling.

-Freeman’s reaction to the Gulzar decision?
+Freeman’s reaction to the COA decision?
 “You know … c’mon.”

 “I take a position as a conservative guy that anybody who makes a mistake and pays their debt to society” should be able to get an expungement, Freeman said.
 “We want people to do the right things.”

-Freeman likewise authored legislation that resolved the injustice that he, Baker and others saw in the Gulzar ruling — Senate Enrolled Act 47.
-It makes clear that in cases such as Gulzar’s, the date of the felony conviction controls expungement eligibility, not any subsequent reduction.
+Freeman likewise authored legislation that resolved the injustice that he, Baker and others saw in the N.G. ruling — Senate Enrolled Act 47.
+It makes clear that in such cases, the date of the felony conviction controls expungement eligibility, not any subsequent reduction.

-Altenhof argued Gulzar before the Indiana Supreme Court in February and was able to cite the legislation to bolster his case.
-The justices had not ruled in Gulzar at IL deadline.
+Altenhof argued before the Indiana Supreme Court in February and was able to cite the legislation to bolster his case.

 In an ironic twist, though, the change in the law by itself still may not help Altenhof’s client.